UCR-Robotics/ee144/docs/lab2.rst

 #.
 The time limit for the submitted script is set to 5 mins.

-   - If running properly, the task in this lab can be done in about 1 min, based on my testing.
+   - If running properly, the task in this lab can be done in about 1 min, based on our testing.
    - If running timeout, the script will be terminated and a 10% penalty will apply.
    - Therefore, it is important that your script can exit gracefully after task completion.
      (Just avoid using infinite loops and/or remember to add a break condition.)